JamesVentures/james/README.md

     {
         require(applicant != address(0), "James::submitProposal - applicant cannot be 0");

-        // Make sure we won't run into overflows when doing calculations with shares.
+        // Make sure we won't run into overflows when doing calculations with bonds.
-        // Note that totalShares + totalSharesRequested + sharesRequested is an upper bound
+        // Note that totalShares + totalSharesRequested + bondsRequested is an upper bound
-        // on the number of shares that can exist until this proposal has been processed. require(totalShares.add(totalSharesRequested).add(sharesRequested) <= MAX_NUMBER_OF_SHARES, "James::submitProposal - too many shares requested");
+        // on the number of bonds that can exist until this proposal has been processed. require(totalShares.add(totalSharesRequested).add(bondsRequested) <= MAX_NUMBER_OF_SHARES, "James::submitProposal - too many bonds requested");

-        totalSharesRequested = totalSharesRequested.add(sharesRequested);
+        totalSharesRequested = totalSharesRequested.add(bondsRequested);

         address memberAddress = memberAddressByDelegateKey[msg.sender];